PHart3/2-groups-agda/Bicats/README.md

 ## Summary

-This directory contains  basic information about (2,1)-categories and pseudofunctors between them.
-It also contains a definition of a biequivalence between (2,1)-categories.
-Finally, it defines a weak notion of univalence for (2,1)-categories (called _quasi-univalence_) and shows that every biequivalence between quasi-univalent bicategories is fully-faithful.
-This fact follows from the general fact that every equivalence of wild categories is fully faithful, which we prove in `../HoTT-Agda/`.
+This directory contains basic information about bicategories, which for us always mean (locally univalent) (2,1)-categories, and pseudofunctors between them, including a definition of global univalence for such categories, in terms of adjoint equivalences.
+It also contains a definition of a biequivalence between bicategories.
+Moreover, it defines a biadjoint biequivalence between (globally) univalent bicategories as a biequivalence with one additional datum: the triangulator (or zig-zag identity).
+This notion resembles the well-known notion of half-adjoint equivalence between types.
+We prove that a biadjoint biequivalence in this sense is fully coherent: being an adjoint equivalence is a property of (rather than structure on) a pseudofunctor and is equivalent to being an isomorphism (i.e., being fully faithful and an equivalence on objects).
+Note that isomorphisms are equivalent to identities of bicategories by the univalence axiom.

 ## License